 Categorizing an offense as a crime committed against a person or committed against property is the next step in scoring offenses.
-Criminal homicide, rape, aggravated battery/aggravated assault, human trafficking commercial sex acts and involuntary servitude are crimes against persons.
+Criminal homicide, forcible rape, and aggravated battery/aggravated assault are crimes against persons.
 For these categories, one offense is scored for each victim.
 The number of offenders involved in the incident is irrelevant.
 Robbery, burglary, theft, motor vehicle theft, and arson are crimes against property.
 For robbery and theft, one offense is scored for each distinct operation or attempt, regardless of the number of victims or offenders.
 For burglary, motor vehicle theft, and arson, each offense is scored independently.